nhost/nhost/docs/configuration.md

 ### FIDO2 Webauthn

 Hasura Auth supports [Webauthn authentication](https://en.wikipedia.org/wiki/WebAuthn).
-Users can sign up and sign in using different strong authenticators like Face ID, Touch ID, Fingerprint, Hello Windows etc. using supported devices.
+Users can sign up and sign in using different strong authenticators like Face ID, Touch ID, Fingerprint, Hello Windows etc. using supported devices. **Passkeys are supported for cross-device sign in.**

-**Each user can sign up multiple times using different browser or device using same email.**
+**Each user can sign up multiple times using different browser or device using same email.
+Adding subsequent authenticator (device, browser) requires authentication token.**

 Enabling and configuring of the Webauthn can be done by setting these env variables: